GIULIOHHH/CPPS/Alg/Segment Tree.md

 A segment tree has a max size of $4n$.

 We store it as a $1$-indexed array where every vertex has 2 children.
+Each vertex can store a value or an entire array.

 Given a vertex $i$:
 - The parent is $i/2$.